Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

-A loud series of banging knocks made him moan.
+A loud series of banging knocks made him wince.

 "Harry?
 Harry, are you in there?"
 Hermione's shrill voice grated against his eardrums like razors.

-"'Mione, go away."
+"'Mione, go 'way."
 He begged, his voice deep and raspy.

 There was silence for a moment but Harry didn't hear her walk away.
-He heard her sigh loudly and winced.
+He heard her sigh loudly and immediately felt like crying.

 "I'm coming in…unless you don't want a hangover potion?"

-He jerked up a little, then groaned and let his head fall back on the floor.
+He jerked up a little, then gasped and let his head fall back on the floor.
 The door clicked open and banged against Harry's thigh.
 He yelped.